kellystuard/azk8terraform/README.md

-> Important: Creation of these resources costs money.
-Make sure to follow the "When You are Done" section, or the resources will stay and you will be charged.
+> Important: Azure resources costs money while provisioned.
+Make sure to follow the "When You are Done" section or the resources will stay and you will be charged.

 ## Environment Configuration